hawkeye64/quasar-extras-svg-icons/README.md

 ```

 ## Known Issues
-- Quasar Framework icon sets were never made to handle monochrome, duo-tone or colored icons.
-For that reason, you will not see their availability here.

 - `box-icons`: (FIXED) There are two icons, `boxBxsDroplet` and `boxBxsHot`, that both use the svg `use` directive.
 Our parser cannot handle that, so these icons will be displayed as a black square.

 - `country-flags-icons` is missing the South Korean flag as the SVG uses `clip-path` which our parser at this time cannot handle.